 The leads for managing medicines at Lavant C.E.
-Primary School are Mrs. Carol Skeens & Mrs. Claire Spencer or in their absence Mr. Adrian King.
+Primary School is Mrs. Carol Skeens or in her absence Mr. Adrian King.
 In their duties staff will be guided by their training, this policy and related procedures.

 Implementation monitoring and review